HL7/pco-ig/input/pagecontent/index.md

 [SDOH CC IG](https://hl7.org/fhir/us/sdoh-clinicalcare/STU2.2/): The SDOH CC IG focuses on representing goals to address an identified social risk or need.
 The PCO IG will be complementary to this since a goal that matters most to a person may fall in an SDOH domain and PCO goals can make use of Gravity terminologies and profile relationships described by the SDOH CC IG, and PCO IG profiles can be applied to enhance progress tracking for SDOH social need goals by using Goal Attainment Scaling.

+[US Behavioral Health Profiles Implementation Guide](https://build.fhir.org/ig/HL7/us-behavioral-health-profiles/): This IG is designed to facilitate behavioral health integration with other healthcare services, support better clinical decision-making, and improve patient outcomes.
+The PCO IG will be complementary to this IG because a behavioral health goal can make use of PCO IG profiles and Goal Attainment Scaling (GAS) Goal extensions to enhance progress tracking and quality measures.

 ### Conformance vs Example Content

 * Profile and extension definitions in this IG are proposed as **conformance** content.